thedirtycolumbia/OpenStackLive2015/Ceph.md

 Ceph monitors track cluster membership and state and provide consensus.

-Ceph implements a modified version of PAXOS for consensus.
+Monitors implement a modified version of the PAXOS protocol (requires time synchronization to a local NTP server).

+The maximum time difference tolerance between monitors is 50 milliseconds.
+This is configurable within bounds.

+SoftLayer is able to georeplicate Ceph because they have dedicated bandwidth and low latency in their WAN.

 An odd number of monitors are required to avoid split brain scenarios.